 The idea of creating something meaningful by marrying up human psychology with incisive copy is what motivates me.

-If you're curious about how I can help you, I'd strongly suggest starting with my free training on how to sell online.
+If you're curious about how I can help you, I'd strongly suggest starting with my free training.

 However, if you've got something specific on your mind that you'd like to chat about, please get in touch with me directly.